skoope-code/DSiPhotoSync-for-TWLMenu/README.md

 # DSiPhotoSync for TWiLight Menu++

-A tiny Nintendo DSi homebrew app that restores the stock top screen slide show on a [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu) setup.
+A tiny Nintendo DSi homebrew app that restores the stock top screen slideshow functionality on a [TWiLight Menu++](https://github.com/DS-Homebrew/TWiLightMenu) setup.
 > DISCLAIMER: This app is not affiliated with TWiLightMenu++ in any way.

 ## What this app does
-When opened, the app scans the SD card's `DCIM` folder (where the DSi camera writes JPEGs when you shoot to SD), decodes each photo, downscales it to fit TWiLight's top-screen photo limit (208×156 max), and writes a PNG into:
+Unlike the stock DS menu, TWiLightMenu++ does not source the top screen slideshow photos from the NAND or DCIM folder on the SD.
+Instead, photos are sourced from the following folder:

-    sd:/_nds/TWiLightMenu/dsimenu/photos/
+> sd:/_nds/TWiLightMenu/dsimenu/photos/

-…which is the folder TWiLight's `dsimenu` theme auto-cycles on the top screen.
-A photo counts as already synced once its output PNG exists, so each run only processes new shots — and deleting a PNG from that folder makes the next run regenerate it.
+Additionally, for photos to appear correctly, they must be PNG files that are no larger than 208x156.
+The DSiWare Camera app shoots JPG files at 640x480.
+This app seamlessly manages the process of adding DSiWare Camera app photos to the correct folder and making them compliant with TWLMenu's requirements.
+The end result is that all of your personal photos taken on the DSi will now begin cycling through the top screen.

 > **Scope:** this is built for **DSi-taken photos** (640×480, shot to SD).
 > It is not a general camera-photo converter; large phone/DSLR JPEGs are out